 Grant is the Principal Investigator on the Strengthening Society and State Responses to Corruption in PNG research project, funded through the Australian aid program (funding of $644,587).
 He is also conducting research on complaints to Fiji’s Independent Commission Against Corruption, as well as research on PNG’s education system.

-He is the Interim Director for the Transnational Research Institute on Corruption, and a Research Associate with the University of Birmingham’s Developmental Leadership Program.
+He is the Director for the Transnational Research Institute on Corruption, and a Research Associate with the University of Birmingham’s Developmental Leadership Program.